grasta4/embASP_tester/README.md

   - the ASP input file;
   - an optional file that contains options for the solvers (you can download the template at: ) **IMPORTANT: specify option *-no-option-file* if you are not using this file**;
-  - the list of classes representing the predicates in the ASP program, listed one after the other.
+  - an array containing classes representing the predicates in the ASP program.
  - Execute.

 ### Python